Murder of Gwenn Story: Identification

 In September 2022, the Las Vegas Metropolitan Police Department submitted forensic evidence to Othram Inc. Othram scientists successfully extracted DNA and then used Forensic-Grade Genome Sequencing to build a DNA profile for the woman.
 Othram's in-house forensic genetic genealogy team used the profile in a genetic genealogy search to develop investigative leads that were returned to investigators.
 Las Vegas police investigators continued their investigation using these leads.

 On December 19, 2023, Sahara Sue was formally identified as Story.
 During the course of the investigation, investigators were told by Story's family that she left her hometown of Cincinnati, Ohio in the summer of 1979 with two male friends to locate her biological father in California.
 Story never made contact with her family again after this time period.
-Her two friends returned to Cincinnati in August of 1979 and told Story's family that they left her in Las Vegas.
+Her two friends returned to Cincinnati in August 1979 and told Story's family that they left her in Las Vegas.
 Investigators are currently seeking more information on Story's two friends.